chicio/chicio.github.io/_drafts/9999-learning-blender-1-user-interface.md

 The default layout is composed of individual panels, and inside each one of them you can find an editor.
 The main editor are:

-* info editor, in the top left part of the screen.
+* *info editor*, in the top left part of the screen.
 It contains the main menu of blender.
-It contains also a layout switcher, to quickly change the layout of Blender based on your need (do animation, modeling...), and a renderer switcher, to select the renderer engine.
+It contains also a layout switcher, to quickly change the layout of Blender based on your needs (animation, modeling...) and a renderer switcher, to select the renderer engine.
-* outliner editor, it contains a list of all the object in the scene.
+* *outliner editor*, it contains a list of all the objects in the scene.
-* properties editor, it contains object properties.
-It is context specific, so its content will change accordingly to the object selected.
-It contains a lot of context specific tabs with specific properties for different context.
+* *properties editor*, it contains the properties of an object.
+It is context specific, so its content will change accordingly to the selected object.
+It contains also a lot of context specific tabs with specific properties for different context.
-* timeline and animation editor, used to create and modify animation
+* *timeline and animation editor*, used to create and modify animation
-* viewport, that contains the 3D window in which your scene is shown and where you can add, remove or modify objects.
+* *viewport*, that contains the 3D window in which your scene is shown and where you can add, remove or modify objects.

 ![blender ui editors](/assets/images/posts/blender-ui-1-editors.jpg "blender ui editors")

-You can switch a panel from one editor to another by clicking on the icon that shows the current editor selected: a list with all available editor will be shown and you can choose anyone of them.
+You can switch a panel from one editor to another by clicking on the icon that shows the current editor selected: a list with all the available editors will be shown and you can choose one of them.

 ![blender ui switch editor](/assets/images/posts/blender-ui-2-switch-editor.jpg "blender ui switch editor")

-In the right side of the viewport you can find a series of tabs that contains some operations, tools and actions you can apply to the 3D window content.
+On the left side of the viewport you can find a series of tabs that contains some operations, tools and actions you can apply to the 3D window content.
 This tabs will change based on the fact that you selected or not an object and also based on which type of object you selected.
 You can also show the object properties sub-panel by clicking the plus (+) button on the right.
 That sub-panel gives you some information about the object you selected in the 3D window.